-The Company's cash is measured at FVTPL using a Level 1 fair value measurement.
-Receivables, reclamation bonds, and accounts payable are measured at amortized cost.
+Cash, receivables, reclamation bonds, accounts payable, and amounts due to related parties are measured at amortized cost.
 The carrying values of these instruments approximate their fair values due to their short-term nature.

 The Company is exposed to various financial risks in respect of its financial instruments as detailed below.
 The Company's policies and processes of managing all risks associated with its financial instruments have not changed during the current year.